blenderous/blenderous.github.io/cv.md

 ## About me
 I am a front-end devleoper who is learning full-stack javascript development.

-I mostly work with front end technologies, so at the end of the day I make interfaces for mobiles, tablets and desktop computers.
+I mostly work with front end technologies, so at the end of the day, I make interfaces for mobiles, tablets and desktop computers.
 A lot of effort goes into making the concept made by the designers into something that can be seen and interacted with on the screen.

 My ideal working environment is where the doors for conversations are always open and ideas are constantly exchanged.